I travel a lot; I hate having my life disrupted by routine.

 You can also check out our Solar Tips and Tricks page here.

-Great reading for those who would like to understand Deep-Cycle Batteries
+like to understand Deep-Cycle Batteries a little better

 Adding a few 12-Volt receptacles for Boondocking

-Since we plan on Boondocking more then the average Camper, we've had
+Since we Boondock more then the average Camper, we've had General RV install a few 12-Volt receptacles in various locations around the coach.

-General RV install a few 12-Volt receptacles in various locations around the coach.
-This gives us the availability of using 12-Volt appliances when shore power isn't an option.
+This gives us the availability of using 12-Volt appliances when normal 110 shore power isn't an option.

-After a few months on the road, one thing we found that helped us out quite a bit was a 400 watt inverter.
-We plug it into the 12-Volt receptacle that came standard on the Sunline which is in the Living Room Cabinet when we don't have shore power availability and might not want to run the larger 2000 watt inverter.
+We plug it into the 12-Volt receptacle that came standard on the Sunline, which is in the Living Room Cabinet.
+When we don't have shore power availability and might not want to run the larger 2000 watt inverter, this smaller inverter drains less power off of the bank of batteries.

-The only problem is, the cords of the lap top computer or anything else were usually using at the living room table are slung across the living room.
+The only problem is, the cords of the lap top computer or anything else were using at the living room table were slung across the living room.
 This was a big argument when one of us would be working on the Lap Top and the other would be trying to move around in our 200 square foot of living space.

 We were having the Sunline brought into General RV for some basic maintenance, so we thought we'd solve some arguments and have them install another 12-Volt receptacle under the living room couch.
 There is a ton of empty space under the couch, and with the electrical box being a straight shot from this location, this addition wasn't too hard.